holstgr-kaust/keras-tutorials/README.md

 ### Launch Locally

 To work locally on your own laptop or workstation, use the [Conda](https://docs.conda.io/en/latest/miniconda.html) package managment system to create a work environment with the required software.
-After installing miniconda (above), follow these steps to setup the work environment and run the
+After installing miniconda (above), follow these steps to setup the work environment and run the tutorial:

 Create the environment...